nnachefski/ocpstuff/images/tensorflow/README.md

+# # This way is old way.
+Use the new devices plugin for nvidia
 ### # This repo's content is for building and deploying CUDA/GPU-enabled ML images on Openshift.
 ##### # This example uses Tensorflow and Jupyter
 ###### # this image requires the rhel7-cuda image to be available